nenadradosevic/KNIME-workflows/README.md

 The main output:
 Table with solar radiation potential for all points of interest (input data(1)) togethere with their coordinates

 Dependencies:

-To succesfully run R snippet nodes R program language needs to be ran in background on local machine Input data needs to be in txt and csv file formats.
+R program language needs to be ran in background of local machine in order to execute R snippet nodes

+Input data needs to be in txt and csv file formats.

 User manual for: Workflow for machine learning parameter-setting assistance